 other beach erosion prevention related activities consistent with the adopted Strategic Beach Management Plan

 Since 1998, the Florida Legislature has dedicated more than $882 million of the Ecosystem Management and Restoration Trust Fund, Land Acquisition Trust Fund, and General Revenue for beach management.
 Of this, nearly $109 million was appropriated specifically for hurricane recovery projects.
-The funds are cost-shared with local governments on local and federally-authorized projects, with each level of government contributing about one-third of the cost of the entire program.
-This funding has resulted in the restoration and subsequent maintenance of over 229.7 miles, or 55%, of the state’s 419.6 miles of critically eroded beaches.
+The funds are cost-shared with local governments on local and federally authorized projects, with each level of government contributing about one-third of the cost of the entire program.
+This funding has resulted in the restoration and subsequent maintenance of more than 229.7 miles, or 55%, of the state’s 419.6 miles of critically eroded beaches.

 Beach Funding Resources

 For program documents, such as Beach Management Plans, legislative funding requests and budget plans, project fund tracking, financial summary reports, see Beaches Funding Documents website.